zhenkunl/Fortran_UnitTest/README.md

 ```sh
 ./build/test_unittest.exe
 ```
-If everything goes well, to install the project to the declared prefix run
+To install the project to the declared prefix run
 ```sh
 cmake --install build
 ```